Uruguayan Citizenship: 2026 Guide to Eligibility, Requirements and Costs

 Uruguay Independent Means Visa

 Children and grandchildren of natural Uruguayan citizens born abroad are eligible for citizenship by descent, up to the second degree of lineage.
 This route also falls under the category of natural citizenship.
 To claim it, the applicant must establish a home in Uruguay and register with the civil registry.
-The key requirement is that the Uruguayan parent or grandparent must themselves be a natural citizen (born in Uruguay), not a naturalized legal citizen.
+The key requirement is that the Uruguayan parent or grandparent must themselves be a natural citizen, meaning they are born in Uruguay, not a naturalized legal citizen.

 Spouses of Uruguayan natural or legal citizens can apply for citizenship after completing 3 years of legal residency, provided the marriage is still valid at the time of application.
 There is no separate or accelerated naturalization pathway for spouses of citizens, and they must complete the 3-year residency requirement before becoming eligible.
-If the marriage is dissolved before the time of application, the basis for the three-year eligibility would be removed.
+If the marriage ends before the application is submitted, the applicant will no longer qualify under the three-year rule.

 Anyone already holding permanent residency in Uruguay, whether a Uruguayan citizen or a foreign national, can sponsor immediate family members, spouses, dependent children, parents, and relatives with disabilities to join them.
 Sponsored family members who enter on a family reunification basis must establish legal residence and then become eligible for citizenship on the standard three- or five-year timeline, depending on their family circumstances.
 The sponsoring resident does not need to be a citizen to begin this process; permanent residency is sufficient to initiate a reunification application.